fairy-stockfish/FairyFishGUI/README.md

 ## Usage

-For Windows you can download the EXE from the latest run of the [build action](https://github.com/ianfab/FairyFishGUI/actions/workflows/build.yml).
+For Windows you can download the EXE from the latest run of the [build action](https://github.com/ianfab/FairyFishGUI/actions/workflows/build.yml) (requires logging in to github).
 For Unix systems you can use the development setup as described below.

 ## Development